 Myth: Wedding Photographers Can Shoot an Elopement

 While a wedding photographer might be good at their job there is a whole other subset of skills developed to serve eloping couples.
-Logistical expertise is a must when coordinating elopements in remote locations or within national parks and elopement photographers have an array of tools to discover epic locations.
+Logistical expertise is a must when coordinating elopements and out of state weddings in remote locations or within national parks and elopement photographers have an array of tools to discover epic locations.
 Lighting differs from one location to the next and having a qualified photographer will ensure beautiful images and a magnificent elopement.

 Flexible dates and no long waits

 Eloping can also be done fairly quickly and with little planning and often doesn’t involve having to wait several months with elaborate wedding packages and even years for an available date at a big venue as is usually the case with traditional weddings.
 If spontaneity is your thing, look no further!

 Location, Location, Location

 When it comes to the benefits of eloping vs wedding, there’s so much freedom of choice about how you want your day to be.
 All of the usual rules and expectations are removed and it really can be a case of ‘anything goes’ especially as far as location is concerned.
 If you have little to no guests your elopement locations are pretty much endless as long as you are able bodied to hike.

 Elopements are not only for those on a tight budget.
 They can be as simple as you desire or detailed and when it comes to location, the options for elopement are many and varied and could include more than one elopement location with creative elopement timelines.
 I mean how romantic does it sound to have a Paris elopement and then tour French vineyards!

 Choosing to elope is a great option for people who want to get married in an exotic location and is a chance for couples to elope in some of the most beautiful places and regions around the world, which are typically off-limits or difficult to book for a traditional wedding, either due to demand or the limitations of a large guest list.